gpambrozio/BambuAppDaemon/README.md

 Download the `bambu` directory from inside the `apps` directory here to your local `apps` directory, then edit `apps.yaml` to enable the `bambu` module.

 You need to have the [ha-bambulab](https://github.com/greghesp/ha-bambulab) integration working on your home assistant for it to work.

+You also need to add the Pillow library to AppDaemon (see below)

+## Add the Pillow library to AppDaemon

+* On Home assistant, go to Settings
+* Open Add-Ons
+* Click on AppDaemon
+* Open the Configuration tab
+* In "Python Packages", type "Pillow" (no quotes) and click enter.
+* Click on the "Save" button.
+* When asked, restart AppDaemon.

 ## App configuration